-Western Michigan University's paper pilot plant is home to a 24 in (610 mm) wide Fourdrinier paper machine and together with its complete stock preparation and recycle plant can make paper from your fiber source of choice.
-The professional staff has years of papermaking experience who have successfully explored into non-woven wet laid products made of a variety of non-cellulosic fibers.
+Western Michigan University's paper pilot plant is home to a 24 in (610 mm) wide Fourdrinier paper machine and together with its complete stock preparation and recycling plant can make paper from your fiber source of choice.
+The professional staff has years of papermaking experience who have successfully explored non-woven wet-laid products made of a variety of non-cellulosic fibers.

 - Wet end studies

 - Filler studies

 - Non-cellulose Fiber

 - Experience using non-cellulosic and non-wood plant fibers

 - First pass retention studies